On the computation of geometric features of spectra of linear operators on Hilbert spaces: Proofs Concerning Lebesgue Measure

-The other ingredient needed is the following proposition \begin{proposition} Given a finite union of disks in the complex plane, the Lebesgue measure of their intersection with the interior of a rectangle can be computed within arbitrary precision using finitely many arithmetical operations and comparisons on the centres and radii of the discs as well the position of the rectangle. \end{proposition}
+\textbf{\textit{Observation:}} If $A\in\Omega_f$, then the function $F_n(z):=\texttt{DistSpec}(A,n,z,f(n))+c_n$ converges uniformly to $\left\|R(z,A)\right\|^{-1}$ from above on compact subsets of $\mathbb{C}$.
+By taking successive minima, we can assume without loss of generality that $F_n$ is non-increasing in $n$.
+The other ingredient needed is the following proposition \begin{proposition} Given a finite union of disks in the complex plane, the Lebesgue measure of their intersection with the interior of a rectangle can be computed within arbitrary precision, using finitely many arithmetical operations and comparisons on the centres and radii of the discs, as well as the position of the rectangle. \end{proposition}

-\begin{proof} Without loss of generality we assume that the rectangle is $\{x+iy:x,y\in[0,1]\}$.
+\begin{proof} Without loss of generality, we assume that the rectangle is $\{x+iy:x,y\in[0,1]\}$.
 Consider dividing the rectangle into $n^2$ subrectangles using the division of $[0,1]$ into $n$ equal intervals.
 Given such a subrectangle, we can easily test via a finite number of arithmetic operations and comparisons whether the centre is in the union of the circles.
 Let $r(n)$ denote the number of subrectangles whose centre lies in the union.
 Then, since the boundary of the union of the circles has measure zero, it is easy to see that $r(n)/n^2$ converges to the desired Lebesgue measure.
-What is more, we can bound the number of subrectangles that intersect the boundary of any of the circles, and this can be used to obtain known precision. \end{proof}
+Moreover, we can bound the number of subrectangles that intersect the boundary of any of the circles, and this can be used to obtain any desired precision. \end{proof}

 \begin{proof}[Proof of Theorem \ref{Leb_1}]

 \textbf{Step 1:} $\{\Xi_1^L,\Omega_f,\Lambda_i\},\{\Xi_1^L,\Omega_\mathrm{D},\Lambda_i\}\in\Pi^A_2$.
 It is enough to consider $\Lambda_1$.
 We will estimate $\mathrm{Leb}(\mathrm{Sp}(A))$ by estimating the Lebesgue measure of the resolvent set on the closed square $[-C,C]^2$, where $\left\|A\right\|\leq C$.
 We do not assume $C$ is known.
 For $n_1,n_2\in\mathbb{N}$, let